 Perhaps you might recognize the Kékfrankos grape by it’s better-known name, Blaufränkisch, or the “Blue Frankish” derived from the blue coats worn by Napoleon’s troops, but also the blue francs they would use to purchase the wine.
 Blaufränkisch is one of Austria’s most important and popular red wines.
 In Germany it is known as Lemberger.
 Moving forward…..

 After WWI, Hungary lost around 71% of its territory to Romania, Ukraine, Czechoslovakia (Slovakia), Yugoslavia (Slovenia, Croatia, Serbia) and Austria.
-Over 3 million ethnic Hungarians found themselves outside of Hungary with significant outcome on the grapes and traditions that never stopped or are now coming back to life beyond the present day borders of Hungary.
-In southern Slovakia in Južnoslovenská, on the southern slopes of the Mužsla Hills surrounded by the river Garam, Danube and the Ipoly rivers, is one such example: Bott Frigyes.
+Over 3 million ethnic Hungarians found themselves separated from their homeland, but wanting to continue to the traditions they loved including viticulture.
+One such example is found in southern Slovakia in Južnoslovenská, on the southern slopes of the Mužsla Hills surrounded by the river Garam, Danube and the Ipoly rivers.
+Bott Frigyes.

 Bott and his son Frici cultivate 10 hectares of vineyards next to the River Garam, at 250 metres above sea level.
 They are growing Furmint, Hárslevelű (Lipovina in Slovakia), Juhfark, Kékfrankos, Kadarka (cuttings are incidentally from Balla Géza in Romania who is also ethnically Hungarian), Tramini, Pinot Blanc, Sauvignon Blanc, Pinot Noir, Riesling, Sárfahér and Olaszrizling.
 The soil is clay on top of volcanic bedrock, which is also rich in limestone and minerals.